 He has also acted for companies and liquidators of companies against their ex-employees and ex-directors for breaches of terms of their employment agreements, fiduciary duties and duties of fidelity.

 Banking, Insolvency and Restructuring

-He has acted for and continues to act for local and foreign financial institutions on banking issues, including the enforcement of banking facilities and securities (local and cross border), advising on banking secrecy obligations, anti-money laundering regulations and general banking issues.
+He has acted for and continues to act for local and foreign financial institutions on banking issues and funds, including the enforcement of loan facilities and securities (local and cross border), advising on banking secrecy obligations, anti-money laundering regulations and general banking issues.

 He has also acted and advised financial institutions and insolvency practitioners in several high profile insolvency restructurings involving SGX main-board listed companies.
 Mark was part of the team advising China Aviation Oil (Singapore) Corporation Limited in its debt restructuring exercise, involving over half a billion US dollars in debt, which is by far one of the largest successful debt restructuring exercises in Singapore’s history.
 He has advised insolvency practitioners in several major insolvencies, including advising bank lenders in contesting an application by Pacific Andes Resources Development Limited (the Singapore listed holding company of the China Fishery Group) to restructure its affairs in Singapore.